willwill2will/hi/README.md

 # Iaz3's Roblox Trade Currency Bot #

 # ROBLOX Discontinuing Tickets.
 TCBot useless starting 4/13/2016 #
+# I AM NOT PROVIDING ANYMORE DOWNLOAD LINKS AND WILL NOT SUPPORT ANYBODY USING THE BOT.
+IT IS RISKY TO USE AT THIS POINT IN TIME.
+DONT USE IT #

 [ROBLOX saying goodbye to tickets](http://blog.roblox.com/2016/03/saying-goodbye-to-tickets/)